sudraj23/TravelingSalesmanProblemGA/README.md

 # Traveling Salesman Problem Using GA
-Class project for the course CS 3510: Design and Analysis of Algorithms which was offered in Spring of 2019 at Georgia Tech.
+Project for the course "CS 3510: Design and Analysis of Algorithms" which was offered in the spring of 2019 at Georgia Tech.
 Professor Constantine Dovrolis was the instructor of this course.

-Using Genetic Algorithms to solve the TSP.

 Algorithm: